awslabs/aws-config-rdk/README.md

 Local Rule files created.
 ```

-On Windows it is necessary to escape the double-quotes when specifying
-input parameters, so the `--input-parameters` argument would instead
-look something like this:
+On Windows it is necessary to escape the double-quotes when specifying input parameters, so the `--input-parameters` argument would instead look something like this:

 `'{\"desiredInstanceType\":\"t2.micro\"}'`

 As of RDK v0.17.0, you can also specify `--resource-types ALL` to include all resource types.

-Note that you can create rules that use EITHER resource-types OR
-maximum-frequency, but not both.
-We have found that rules that try to be
-both event-triggered as well as periodic wind up being very complicated
-and so we do not recommend it as a best practice.
+Note that you can create rules that use EITHER `resource-types` OR `maximum-frequency`, but not both.
+We have found that rules that try to be both event-triggered as well as periodic wind up being very complicated and so we do not recommend it as a best practice.

 ### Edit Rules Locally

-Once you have created the rule, edit the python file in your rule
-directory (in the above example it would be `MyRule/MyRule.py`, but may
-be deeper into the rule directory tree depending on your chosen Lambda
-runtime) to add whatever logic your Rule requires in the
-`evaluate_compliance` function.
-You will have access to the CI that was
-sent by Config, as well as any parameters configured for the Config
-Rule.
-Your function should return either a simple compliance status (one
-of `COMPLIANT`, `NON_COMPLIANT`, or `NOT_APPLICABLE`), or if you're
-using the python or node runtimes you can return a JSON object with
-multiple evaluation responses that the RDK will send back to AWS Config.
+Once you have created the rule, edit the python file in your rule directory (in the above example it would be `MyRule/MyRule.py`, but may be deeper into the rule directory tree depending on your chosen Lambda runtime) to add whatever logic your Rule requires in the `evaluate_compliance` function.
+You will have access to the CI that was sent by Config, as well as any parameters configured for the Config Rule.
+Your function should return either a simple compliance status (one of `COMPLIANT`, `NON_COMPLIANT`, or `NOT_APPLICABLE`) or a JSON object with multiple evaluation responses that the RDK will send back to AWS Config.

 An example would look like: